highcharts/node-export-server/README.md

 - `HIGHCHARTS_SERVER_ENABLE`: If set to true, starts a server on 0.0.0.0.
 - `HIGHCHARTS_SERVER_HOST`: The hostname of the server.
 Also starts a server listening on the supplied hostname.
 - `HIGHCHARTS_SERVER_PORT`: The port to use for the server.
 Defaults to 7801.
+- `HIGHCHARTS_CACHE_PATH`: In which directory should the fetched Highcharts scripts be placed.
+Defaults to `.cache`.

 ### Server SSL config